viktmv/viktmv.github.io/content/blog/code-principles/code-principles.md

 ### Make it work
 This is mostly self-explanatory.
 Code should accomplish the goal it was written for.

+You write code to achieve something.
+Either to make a form, to launch an information system, or to optimize the Linux kernel - you have a specific goal in mind.
+And that goal should be satisfied.
+Otherwise, what's the point?

+Your code should not crash all the time.
+Bugs should not prevent people from using your service.
+You shouldn't constantly be putting out fires caused by the bad code you shipped.

-Be it a business problem, or a more technical matter - code should work, and work well.
+Be it a business problem, or a more technical matter - code that solves it should work, and work well.

 ### Clarity / Readability
 Code should be clear and readable.
 Ever looked at the code and thought _"What the hell is going on here?"_